-Level I Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 15 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 30 lecture, 22.5 lab, 0 clinical, 0 other, 52.5 total contact hours

-This course will introduce the student to "the working of sheet metals by hand."
-In addition to skillful handling of tools, it is necessary for the students to possess a thorough knowledge of the properties and behavior of materials in order to insure that they move in the desired direction when worked.
-Areas of study will include: Sheet metal shaping with hand tools over handcrafted wood forms, over anvils, and over sand/shot bags and fabricating hand-made parts using a range of sheet metal materials with varied thickness and hardness.
+This course will introduce the student to the working of sheet metals by hand.
+In addition to skillful handling of tools, it is necessary for the students to possess a thorough knowledge of the properties and behavior of materials in order to ensure that they move in the desired direction when worked.
+Areas of study will include sheet metal shaping using hand tools over wood forms, anvils, and sand/shot bags.
+Students will create several handmade parts using a variety of sheet metal materials with varied thickness and hardness.